ibenbouzid/SkypeforBusiness_lab_V3/README.md

 In order to do that you have to modify *freeswitch.xml* file in the Reverse proxy located in *ProgramFiles/Freeswitch/conf/freeswithc.xml*.
 Then restart Freeswitch service.
 An example of PSTN poviders configuration is already there you just have to modify parameters SIP domain and credentials otherwise check for examples [here](https://wiki.freeswitch.org/wiki/SIP_Provider_Examples)

-## Known Issue
+## Known Issues
-+ Microphone not working via RDP fro the windows 2016 reverse proxy
++ Microphone not working via RDP for the windows 2016 reverse proxy
 + When the microphone is not enabled X-lite don't send DTMF.
 In order to remediate this issue configure X-lite to use Sip Info method instead of RF2833